-Monica Raymund is a pretty special person with whom to speak about the series Hightown.
+Monica Raymund is a pretty special person to speak to about the series Hightown.
 The new STARZ show is a jolt of adrenaline and is set and filmed in Provincetown (in Cape Cod), and manages to be both picturesque but also really seedy at the same time.
 Raymund, in contrast, is entirely a ray of sunshine.
 Although it was our first time speaking with one another, we had an easy rapport and she clearly loves her series, which makes all the more pleasant to hear what she has to say about Hightown and what the role of Jackie Quinones represents for the multi-hyphenate.

 There are a few minor spoilers ahead, and the following is a condensed and edited version of our spirited phone conversation with the bold Monica Raymund of Hightown.